bentley-historical-library/avatar/README.md

 ### Configuration File

-In order to authenticate to ArchivesSpace and use the ArchivesSpace API, supply a "config.ini" file in the "avatar" directory that looks like this:
+In order to configure the baseline preservation path, authenticate to ArchivesSpace, and use the ArchivesSpace API, supply a "config.ini" file in the "avatar" directory that looks like this:

 ```
+[PRESERVATION]
+BasePreservationPath = ``

 # These are configurations for ArchivesSpace instances
 [DEV]
 BaseURL = ''
 User = ''